History of women in the United States: Academic historiography

 By the late 1980s, women's history in the United States had matured and proliferated enough to support its own standalone scholarly journal to showcase scholarship in the field.
 The major women's history journal published in the U.S. is The Journal of Women's History, launched in 1989 by Joan Hoff and Christie Farnham Pope.
 It was first published out of Indiana University and continues to be published quarterly today, though its editorial headquarters rotates to different universities.
 Indeed, the field became so prolific and established by the turn of the 21st century in fact that it had become one of the most commonly claimed fields of specialization of all professional historians in the U.S., according to Robert Townsend of the American Historical Association.
 Major trends in the history of American women in recent years have emphasized the study of global and transnational histories of women and histories of conservative women.

-Women's history continues to be a robust and prolific field in the United States, and new scholarship is published regularly in the history discipline's mainstream, regional, and subfield-specific journals.
+Women's history continues to be an active field in the United States, with new research regularly published across general, regional, and subfield- focused historical journals.